 The Bible is filled with hundreds of exhortations to “open wide your hand to the poor.”

 Over the years we have adapted our approach to both the kinds of needs we encounter and to the resources we have to draw on and to offer.

 Members had already taken several homeless people into their homes in 1987 when the congregation (then under the umbrella of Trinity Foundation) launched The Dallas Project.
 That project tried to persuade more churches, synagogues, mosques and other organizations to get at least 10-20 members to commit to taking those in need off the streets and receiving them into their own homes if possible, doing whatever is necessary to help them turn their lives around.

 Instead of the jargon and BUREAUCRACY

 we try to give needy people what they need most–

-Our elder Ole Anthony felt that if every church, synagogue, mosque and temple in America were to take in just one homeless person or family, homelessness in America could be eradicated overnight.
+Our late elder Ole Anthony felt that if every church, synagogue, mosque and temple in America were to take in just one homeless person or family, homelessness in America could be eradicated overnight.

 The philosophy we started with is still valid today – interaction is human – not programmatic.
 What people need is community, not jargon and bureaucracy.
 We draw them into a caring community, which is what they desperately need both psychologically and spiritually.
 We become advocates and, more importantly, friends.